hoangsonww/The-Maze-Game/.github/README.md

 - **Player Navigation**: Use the arrow keys to move up, down, left, or right within the maze.
 - **Start and Exit Indicators**: The game visually indicates the starting point and the exit.
 Reach the green block to win.
 - **Regenerate Maze**: A button allows players to generate a new maze at any time without reloading the page.
+- **Responsive Design**: The game canvas is responsive and adapts to different screen sizes, making it playable on both desktop and mobile devices.
+-

 ## Game UI